apache/flink/docs/dev/table/sourceSinks.md

 * `getDataStream(execEnv)`: Returns a `DataStream` with the data of the table.
 The type of the `DataStream` must be identical to the return type defined by the `TableSource.getReturnType()` method.
 The `DataStream` can by created using a regular [data source]({{ site.baseurl }}/dev/datastream_api.html#data-sources) of the DataStream API.
 Commonly, a `StreamTableSource` is implemented by wrapping a `SourceFunction` or a [stream connector]({{ site.baseurl }}/dev/connectors/).

-{% top %}

 ### Defining a TableSource with Time Attributes

-Time-based operations of streaming [Table API](tableApi.html#group-windows) and [SQL](sql.html#group-windows) queries, such as windowed aggregations or joins, require explicitly specified [time attributes](streaming/time_attributes.html).
+Time-based operations of streaming [Table API](tableApi.html#group-windows) and [SQL](sql.html#group-windows) queries, such as windowed aggregations or joins, require explicitly specified [time attributes]({{ site.baseurl }}/dev/table/streaming.html#time-attributes).

-A `TableSource` defines a time attribute as a field of type `Types.SQL_TIMESTAMP` in its table schema.
+A `TableSource` defines a time attribute as a field of type `DataTypes.ROWTIME_INDICATOR` or `DataTypes.PROCTIME_INDICATOR` in its table schema.
 In contrast to all regular fields in the schema, a time attribute must not be matched to a physical field in the return type of the table source.
 Instead, a `TableSource` defines a time attribute by implementing a certain interface.

 #### Defining a Processing Time Attribute

-[Processing time attributes](streaming/time_attributes.html#processing-time) are commonly used in streaming queries.
-A processing time attribute returns the current wall-clock time of the operator that accesses it.
-A `TableSource` defines a processing time attribute by implementing the `DefinedProctimeAttribute` interface.
+A `TableSource` defines a [processing time attribute](streaming.html#processing-time) by implementing the `DefinedProctimeAttribute` interface.
 The interface looks as follows:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">